-Field Picking BioRecon Method: This is the preferred sorting method for the BioRecon procedure, unless field conditions become hazardous during sampling.
+Field Picking BioRecon Method: Accurate field sorting is challenging and time-consuming especially at highly productive sites.
+The organisms encountered are often extremely small and cryptically colored, which makes them difficult to see and accurately identify.
+Low ambient light levels, uncomfortably hot or cold temperatures, and rain splattering in sorting trays pose additional challenges.
+To ensure accurate sorting, find a comfortable, dry location, with ample ambient light.
+Examining habitats separately helps the investigator learn which taxa are found in which habitat type and aids in future BioRecon sampling and in identifying which habitat(s) to target for the remaining sweeps (if three or fewer productive habitats are available).
+If the decision has been made to field sort, perform the following steps.
 After each habitat sweep, return to a comfortable spot on the bank with the dip net containing the sampled material.
 A sunny location aids in the ability to see the organisms.
 Place small aliquots of the detritus plus organism matrix in a picking pan diluted with a small amount of site water.
-Make sure the density of detritus is low enough so organisms are easily seen and captured.
+Make sure the density of detritus is low, so organisms are easily seen and captured.
 Scan the entire pan for organisms.
 When an organism is found, remove it with forceps or a pipette, examine it with the hand lens, determine its identity to the lowest possible taxonomic level in the field (usually family or genus), and record its presence.
 In a jar filled with alcohol, save the target number of specimens as indicated in Table BRN 1100-1 for laboratory verification.
 Repeat these procedures until all the material in the net has been examined.
 Repeat sorting method until material from four sweeps has been processed.
 Organisms from all habitat types, up to the target number of specimens, may be combined in the jar for laboratory verification.
 Record all data on FD 9000-1.
-Examining habitats separately helps the investigator learn which taxa are found in which habitat type and aids in future BioRecon sampling and in identifying which habitat(s) to target for the remaining sweeps if only three or fewer productive habitats are available.
-If field conditions are tolerable (e.g., no hard rain or lightning that would interfere with sorting efficiency) and time spent in the field is not a limiting factor, this option helps the investigator gain a better understanding of aquatic ecology.

-Laboratory Picking BioRecon Method: If conditions are hazardous at the site (e.g., severe weather), this option may be used, but it is not the preferred method.
+Laboratory Picking BioRecon Method: If conditions are hazardous or otherwise not conducive to field sorting, this option may be used.
 To employ this option, sorting must be done within 24 hours on iced samples (do not preserve with alcohol or formalin).
 Transfer the material from the net to a wide-mouth jug, performing a cursory examination of the diversity of organisms collected in that given habitat.
 Repeat until material from four sweeps (see section 3.4) has been collected and placed into a wide-mouth jug.
 Store on ice and sort within 24 hours.
 After returning to the laboratory, sort the material with a hand-lens or magnifying glass, and save up to, but do not exceed, the target number of specimens as indicated in Table BRN 1000-1 for identification.

 Perform a QC check on all samples sorted in the field or laboratory.
 Have a second taxonomist randomly select a minimum of 10% of the sorted aliquots and perform a QC check by examining the aliquot and retrieving and counting any new taxa found.
 The sorting and QC check can be performed simultaneously by the sampling team.
 The aliquot can be discarded after the team reaches a consensus that no new taxa are present.